-The intent of our Religious Education curriculum, reflecting our Christian distinctiveness, is for all of our pupils to acquire and develop a deepening knowledge and understanding of global Christianity, alongside the other principal religions that are represented throughout our multi-cultural world.
+The intent of our Religious Education curriculum is for all of our pupils to acquire and develop a deepening knowledge and understanding of global Christianity, alongside the other principal World Religions that are represented throughout our multi-cultural world.
 Our core religious teaching encourages pupils to develop positive attitudes to all aspects of their learning and also to enhance their personal spiritual, moral, social and cultural development—thus providing our learners with the wisdom, knowledge and skills to be a functioning member of society.
 These attitudes include: self-awareness, respect, open-mindedness and appreciation and wonder.

 A key feature of our curriculum is within the large number of questions included in each unit, nurturing our children’s curiosity around the impact of Religion within their lives.
 The purpose of these questions is to give pupils the opportunity to investigate, reflect, evaluate and make meaning.
 In doing so, they will discover more about themselves, their relationships with others, their relationship with the world around them and their relationship with God.